1.180 nationalities live in Amsterdam and 190 in The Netherlands

 When someone tells you about canals and romantic bridges, the first place that comes to your mind is an

-Bridges in Amsterdam are very often decorated with lights and in the night they look gorgeous.
-This is, in fact, one of the best ways to explore Amsterdam.
-Go for a bike ride when it gets dark!
+Bridges in Amsterdam are very often decorated with lights and at night they look gorgeous.
+One of the best ways to explore Amsterdam is to go for a bike ride when it gets dark!
 Especially during the light festival which takes place from the beginning of November till the end of January.
 The whole city is decorated with lights and there are many highlighted exhibitions.
 It’s an open space event and you don’t need any tickets.

-4. There are more less 2500 houseboats in Amsterdam
+4. There are around 2500 houseboats in Amsterdam

 It’s quite surprising when you think of it.
 In 2500 houseboats floating on the canals of Amsterdam live people.
 Many of these boats are almost 100 years old.
 They are renovated and provide electricity, water, and heating but they still look like years ago.
 Houseboats in Amsterdam are permanently anchored to the particular address.

 It’s possible to rent a houseboat when you visit Amsterdam.
 It may be a very unique experience.
-You can rent a houseboat on this website –> Link
+You can rent a houseboat on booking.com –> Link

 5. Bikes in Amsterdam have always right of way, over cars and pedestrians.